 - Native French speakers are recording our stories, so you are able to perfect your listening skills.

 - An instant French dictionary that allows you to look up words whenever you need.

 - To help you understand the inner language logic, we have prepared an instant grammar helper and key vocabulary for every story.

 - A quiz after each story offers you to practice French, test your comprehension skills, and ensure that you’re ready for any French language exam.

 - The app is relatively new, so we are still figuring out potential difficulties you can experience and fixing them as the app develops.

 Langster’s design was created with the user in mind - it’s easy to navigate, simple, and pleasant to the eye.

 We’ve done everything possible to help you enjoy the lessons both when it comes to the learning - so you don’t have to think about anything other than the story when you’re studying.

 Langster is free, but we do offer some premium features.
-If you want to check out immersive grammar lessons and get unlimited access to all the news and stories updated daily, consider one of the two paid plans we offer: a monthly subscription that costs $12.99, and a yearly plan that costs $74.99.
+If you want to check out immersive grammar lessons and get unlimited access to all the news and stories updated daily, consider one of the two paid plans we offer: a monthly or a yearly subscription, with the latter one offering the best value.

 You can also check out our trial version first - 7 days of each plan are free.